apivideo/api.video-csharp-client/README.md

 using System.Diagnostics;
 using System;
 using System.IO;
-using VideoApiClient.Api;
+using ApiVideo.Api;
-using VideoApiClient.Client;
+using ApiVideo.Client;
-using VideoApiClient.Model;
+using ApiVideo.Model;

 namespace Example
 {